JamesCBarry/Astra-Fellowship-Application/README.md

 theme: minima
 # Astra-Fellowship-Application

 Hello Astra Team!
-Thank you for considering my fellowship applcation.
+Thank you for considering my FELLOWSHIP applcation.

 Idle Brewery is my debut title as an independent game developer and nearly ready for release after 8 months of continuous work as a solo designer and programmer.